 Some editors might come back with what’s called a Revise and Resubmit offer, or an R&R. They’ll give feedback on certain aspects of the novel, and will offer to read it again if you revise.
 You should discuss this with your agent, but again, you’re not obligated to take this offer if it doesn’t sit right with you.
 It’s not a guarantee of a book deal, but definitely a sign that you are on the right track.

 It’s a hard truth that your first book might not sell.
-You can write an amazing book, revise it, snag an agent who loves it and your writing, and yet have your book flounder on submission for a variety of reasons.
+You can write an amazing book for children, revise it, snag an agent who loves it and your writing, and yet have your book flounder on submission for a variety of reasons.
 The market might not be ready for your book.
 An editor might not connect with it, the timing might be bad.
 It will seem unfair, because you don’t have any control over these variables, but know that it happens much more frequently than you might think.
 I’ve been through it myself and the only thing that makes it better is writing the next book.

 But if you don’t give up, you will eventually write a book that an editor will fall in love with and make an offer on.
 And when that happens, celebrate!